Andrew-Raz-ACRV/SnakeRaven-Project/README.md

 _3. **Reset** - This moves both arms (or dominant arm) back to their perpendicular starting point as selected after calibration

-_4. **Hand-eye calibration** - Warning: The outcome of this process is not very accurate and by default the hand-eye calibration is already set.
+_4. **Hand-eye calibration** - Warning: The outcome of this process is not very accurate and by default the hand-eye calibration is already set manually in the code.
 This mode only supports the right arm configuration assuming that is where the camera is attached.
 1. Put an [aruco marker](https://github.com/Andrew-Raz-ACRV/SnakeRaven-Project/blob/main/vision_system_snakeraven/ArucoMarker1.png) in the camera field of view and keep it stationary
 2. The program starts recording data points immediantely so the user must teleoperate the robot until the data collection is complete.
 After completion, the new camera to tool transform is displayed.